 If you're like many people, you got to mid-year review time and realized you hadn’t thought about objectives in 6 months.
 Not a great moment for manager or team member, but it’s a common one.
 Mid-year reviews are a painful reminder of how far apart work and objectives can drift and how little traditional performance management helps people perform at their best.
 Just 7% of employees understand their goals and what they need to do to achieve them.
 The disconnect creates a lot of anxiety: “How could that have happened?”
 “Why wasn’t I just more disciplined?” and “How will I make up the lost time?”

 Then when you do look at the goals and objectives, frustration: “This has nothing to do with what our team has been focused on the last 3 months.”
 “Why didn’t we revise these when we changed strategy?”
 “How can I possibly be measured on these things when they don’t matter anymore?!” and “What’s the point of this whole process — it’s so far removed from our real work.”

 We live in an always-on world, but the typical approach to goals is “mostly off”.
 Chances are your company’s performance approach provides you little value and plays little or no role in how you manage.
 According to Deloitte, only 8% of companies believe their process is high value.
 Process and people fail when:

 Instead of setting and forgetting goals or relying on out-dated process, take control of your own career trajectory and support your team’s.
-Use a continuous performance process that includes setting smart objectives and empowering you and your team to achieve them.
+Use a continuous performance process that includes setting OKRs (Objectives and Key Results) and empowering you and your team to achieve them.
 These five steps will help you be more successful and get more recognition:

 1. Recognize the power of goals and objectives.